ryreed/documentation_NGINX_a/content/nginx/admin-guide/load-balancer/http-load-balancer.md

 <span id="maxconns"></span>
-## Limiting the Number of Connections
+## Limit the Number of Connections

 With NGINX Plus, it is possible to limit the number of active connections to an upstream server by specifying the maximum number with the [`max_conns`](https://nginx.org/en/docs/http/ngx_http_upstream_module.html#max_conns) parameter.